 With a solid understanding of what goes into investing and how to keep your portfolio in good shape, it’s time to choose an approach that works for you.
 It comes down to one big question: Do you want to do it yourself, pick your own securities and maintain your portfolio balance over time?
 Or would you prefer taking a more hands-off route, in which a robo-advisor chooses investments and automatically manages your portfolio for you?

 The good news is that we offer investment choices at Ally Invest.
-Whether you want to put your knowledge to work in a Self-Directed Trading account or let our technology and human experts guide your strategy through a Managed Portfolio, you can get started investing your way in just minutes with no fees.
+Whether you want to put your knowledge to work in a Self-Directed Trading account or let our technology and human experts guide your strategy through a Robo Portfolio, you can get started investing your way in just minutes with no fees.

 Don’t wait to make your move in the market.